 • Phase 2, open-label, single-arm, multicenter study

-• During the main study, patients received ERLEADA 240 mg by mouth (PO) daily (QD) plus ADT for 12 cycles (28 days per cycle).
+• During the main study, patients received ERLEADA 240 mg PO QD plus injectable ADT within 90 days post-RP for 12 cycles (28 days per cycle).

-• Key inclusion criteria: patients who were candidates for RP or between days 29 and 90 days post RP (recovery from RP; post RP prostate-specific antigen (PSA) ≤0.2 ng/mL); histologically confirmed adenocarcinoma of the prostate categorized as high risk for recurrent prostate cancer (defined as PSA ≥20 ng/mL, Gleason score [GS] ≥9 in any core on biopsy, GS ≥8 [4+4 or 5+3] in >80% of 2 cores on biopsy, or GS=8 [4+4 or 5+3] in 1 core as long as ≥5 other cores are with minimum GS of 4+3 on biopsy); no prior treatment for prostate cancer; no evidence of metastatic prostate cancer; Eastern Cooperative Oncology Group performance status (ECOG PS) 0-1
+• Key inclusion criteria: candidates for RP or status (between days 29 and 90) post-RP (post-RP PSA ≤0.2 ng/mL within 90 days of surgery); histologically confirmed adenocarcinoma of the prostate categorized as high risk for recurrence (high risk defined as PSA ≥20 ng/mL, Gleason score [GS] ≥9 in any core, GS ≥8 [4+4 or 5+3] in >80% of 2 cores, or GS 8 [4+4 or 5+3] in 1 core if ≥5 other cores had a minimum GS of 4+3; criteria for high risk could have been met using biopsy or RP specimen); no prior treatment for prostate cancer; no evidence of metastatic prostate cancer; Eastern Cooperative Oncology Group performance status (ECOG PS) 0-1

-• Key exclusion criteria: history or presence of soft tissue/bone metastasis or metastasis in distant lymph nodes; history of bilateral orchiectomy; history of seizure or any condition or medication that may predispose to seizure; cardiovascular risks within 12 months prior to baseline
+• Key exclusion criteria: history or presence of soft tissue/bone metastasis or metastasis in distant lymph nodes (except pelvic lymph nodes below the iliac bifurcation with a short axis diameter of <2 cm determined radiographically or pathologically); history of bilateral orchiectomy; history of seizure or any condition or medication that may predispose to seizure; major adverse cardiac event within 12 months of enrollment; concomitant therapy for prostate cancer, including radiation therapy, during treatment or in the follow-up period

-• Primary endpoint: Biochemical recurrence (BCR)-free rate at 24 months (12 months after completion of treatment)
+• Primary endpoint: Biochemical recurrence (BCR)-free survival at 24 months (12 months after completion of planned treatment)

-• Confirmed BCR was defined as 2 sequential [measured within 3-4 weeks] PSA levels of >0.2 ng/mL
+• BCR was defined as 2 sequential (measured within 3-4 weeks) PSA levels of >0.2 ng/mL

-• Safety evaluations include incidence of TEAEs through the day of last dose + 30 days
+• Safety evaluations included the incidence of TEAEs through the day of the last dose + 30 days

 Results